navikt/lps-oppfolgingsplan-mottak/README.md

 [🛠️ Development](https://lps-oppfolgingsplan-mottak.ekstern.dev.nav.no)

+## OpenAPI
+The OpenAPI specification for the API is available at https://lps-oppfolgingsplan-mottak.nav.no/swagger

 This API allows for the submission of a [follow-up plan (oppfølgingsplan)](https://www.nav.no/arbeidsgiver/oppfolgingsplan) to NAV and/or the general practitioner.
 This API supports <i>delegation</i>,